HableHayden/Baseball-/README.md

-# basbeall
+# baseball
-using python to manipulate some data for practice getting into the analytics world
+Using Python to manipulate some data for practice, getting into the analytics world